-Unnikrishna Pillai, currently (half-time, since 2010) Professor of Electrical Engineering at the Tandon School of Engineering, New York University, joined the Polytechnic Institute of New York (Brooklyn Poly) in 1985 as an Assistant professor.
+Unnikrishna Pillai, currently Full-Professor (half-time since 2010, Full-Professor since 1995) of Electrical Engineering at the Tandon School of Engineering, New York University, joined the Polytechnic Institute of New York (Brooklyn Poly) in 1985 as an Assistant professor.
 He graduated from the Moore School of Electrical Engineering, University of Pennsylvania with a PhD in Systems Engineering (1985), and prior to that from IIT, Kanpur, India with an MS in Electrical Engineering (1982).
-He has served as the Electrical Engineering department head for one year in the past (1998-1989).
-His research interests include system identification, radar signal processing, synthetic aperture radar (SAR) imaging and identifying moving targets from such radar images, machine learning technuiques for signal detection and identification in a congested environment, autonomous navigation of ground and airborne moving vehicles as a swarm (driverless cars driving together, moving drones from 'here to there') and risk estimation for portfolios through cognitive methods where greed/fear and returns are managed for moderate profit.
+He has served as the Electrical Engineering department head for one year in the past (1998-1989) at Poly.
+His research interests include system identification, radar signal processing, synthetic aperture radar (SAR) imaging and identifying moving targets from such radar images and even faster hypersonic platforms, machine learning technuiques for signal detection and identification in congested and other environments, autonomous navigation of ground and airborne moving vehicles as a swarm (driverless cars driving together, moving drones from 'here to there' etc.) and risk estimation for portfolios through cognitive methods where greed/risk are managed for reasonably moderate returns (profit) with long term goal in mind.

-Unni has also published (Guest editor and sponsor) two translations of "Bhagavad Gita" in Malayalam into a book with an introduction by him hoping to spread Bhagavan's (God's) words - atleast the interesting ones - among the literate ...
+Unnikrishnan has also published (Guest editor and producer) two translations of "Bhagavad Gita" in Malayalam into one book with an introduction by him hoping to spread Bhagavan's (God's) words - atleast the interesting ones - among the moderately literate ...
 He has also sponsored and produced a music CD containing selected Indian mythology excerpts from classic Kathakali plays performed by some of his favorite artists from Kerala (southwest bottom corner of India).

 Bachelor of Technology (B Tech), Electronics and Telecommunications Engineering